bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 })
 ```

 That's it.
-We just implemented native functionality with bidirectional communication.
+We have just implemented a native functionality with bidirectional communication.